-Teams have the option to provide general public samples.
+Teams have the option to provide general public samples in return for a small donation to UBFM.
 If your team chooses to hand out samples, team members handling samples must use barrier protection, such as gloves, tongs, spatula, wax paper etc., between the food and the team members’ hands.
-All samples, must be served in a single or “individual” serving size.
+All samples, must be served in a single, or “individual” serving size.

 Prohibited Items and Actions